OnboardingETHCR/Testing-Onboarding/modulo2-cuentas.md

 ---

+### 🔐 Signature algorithm

+Ethereum uses the **ECDSA (Elliptic Curve Digital Signature Algorithm)** for signing transactions.
+Your wallet uses this algorithm to create a cryptographic signature that proves you own the private key controlling your address.

+---

 ## ✅ What’s next?

 Now that you understand how Ethereum accounts work, let’s explore **how gas fees are calculated** and why they exist.